Information about updated forms, strategies and tools for staffing educator positions.

 Each certified staff member should be entered into the EDS with the assignment code(s) that best represents their particular position(s).

-- Please refer to the assignment code descriptions list for guidance.
+- Please refer to the EDS Assignment Codes Reference Guide for guidance.

 - If unsure, email full job description to email@example.com for review.